 On numerous trips to Asia, author Isabelle Müller discovered her Vietnamese roots and most of the locations from her mother, Dau-Thi-Cuc’s eventful life.
 In 2009,

-When Isabelle Müller reads excerpts from her autobiography “The Phoenix Girl – My Path Was Hope,” the audience falls silent.
+When Isabelle Müller reads excerpts from her autobiography “The Phoenix Girl – Hope was my Path,” the audience falls silent.
 They listen in fascination to

 “Phoenix Daughter” tells the story of a remarkable woman who refuses to be overwhelmed by misfortune, who masters life and ultimately—despite all the blows of